JabRef/jabref/docs/decisions/0033-store-chats-in-mvstore.md

 * Good, because automatic loading and saving to disk
 * Good, because memory-efficient
 * Bad, because does not support mutable values in maps.
-* Bad, because the order of messages need to be "hand-crafted" (e.g., by mapping from an Integer to the concrete message)
+* Bad, because the order of messages need to be "hand-crafted" (e.g., by mapping from an Integer to the concrete message), since [MVStore does not support storing list which update](https://github.com/koppor/mvstore-mwe/pull/1).
 * Bad, because it stores data as key-values, but not as a custom data type (like tables in RDBMS)

 ### Custom format